 Like others of my generation, I grew up side by side with computers.
 I remember trying to come up with sites to visit just so I could use the internet.
 We had computer time in class.
 By age 15 I had my own laptop.
-So of course, being on the internet is like breathing (both easy and a necessary part of life).
+So I’m what’s called a digital native.
+To me, being on the internet is like breathing: both easy and a necessary part of life.

 Slowly, but surely, they are catching on.
 More and more adults are joining Facebook and creating their own web pages.
 We want to explore what makes them different from Generation Y, and how to please both audiences for maximum usability.

 - Options to connect via email and phone

 Natural Explorers vs. Show and Tell

 In order to make a site usable for all ages, it is important to know how these two demographics function.

 People ask me all the time how I know how to do so much on a computer.
 The answer is: I don’t.
 Using technology requires a trial and error approach.
 I understand that when I am doing something for the first time, I need to look at all of the available options.
 Then if I don’t know the answer to my problem, I Google it.
 I go at a fast pace and never look back.